Outrider305/Voron_DIN_Mounts/README.md

 # Raspberry Pi DIN SSR Mount

 Adapted from https://www.thingiverse.com/thing:5222787.
 Recommended if mounting the RPi on a vertical DIN rail.
 Uses M3 heatset inserts.

-WARNING: Raspberry Pi's typically use M2.5 for mounting.
-I carefully enlarged the mounting holes my Rpi with an M3 reamer.
-A 1/8 inch drill bit can be used, however I recommend the M3 reamer as it is a useful to have onhand for other prints.
+WARNING: Raspberry Pi's typically use M2.5 screws for mounting.
+I carefully enlarged the mounting holes on my Rpi with an M3 reamer.
+A 1/8 inch drill bit can be used, however I recommend getting an M3 reamer for the job.